benshimonz/V1/README.md

 - LRMA3 appears below a relationship / path.
 The relationship / path may be wrapped by an 'L'
 - LRMA3 may not appear directly before a quantifier
+- if '→' : '→' is a blue/logical/red entity
-- Directly right of the relationship / path : a blue/logical/red entity (neither yellow/aggregated entity)
+- if _et_ : _et_ is a a blue/logical/red entity right of the '→' entity
 - _aggop_ is a _min/max/avg/sum_ aggregation of an ordinal property, or a _distinct_ aggregation of any property
 - _relprop_ is a property of the relationship
 - Except for '&' quantifer - LRMA3 aggregator cannot start a quantifier's branch